bogu9821/BetterDaedalusExternals/README.md

 **Requires C++23 and is designed to work with Union 1.0m SDK.**

-**By default only one table of specific parser can be declared.
-If you want to declare multiple same parser tables, define BDE_USE_COUNTER macro. `__COUNTER__` will be used to create unique table names.
-This may be compiler dependent and it is experimental. `__COUNTER__` usually resets on a new translation unit.
-Union 1.0m plugin code is usually compiled in one translation unit.
-With this option you can't get compile time redefinition error across different tables.
-Original runtime error will occur.**

 # Example
 Include BetterDaedalusExternals.h and use macros for externals definition e.g.
 ```cpp